inova-solutions/node-intro/README.md

 More infos on [using](http://expressjs.com/en/guide/using-middleware.html) and [writing](http://expressjs.com/en/guide/writing-middleware.html) middleware in the express docs.

+### First steps into the real world

+Now that you know the principals to work with Express, let's include express into your existing frontend project from previous learning blocks.

+The goal: extend your existing project by an express server and create one single get request for a function of your joice.
+Then test the functionality of the express endpoint via a webbrowser or a headless http client like Postman.

+**Important:** if you have already managed to write your project with TypeScript, instead of vanilla JS, integrate Express as TypeScript as well into your project.
+You are able to find many sources (about to use Express in TS and integrate the necessary types into your code) on the web.

-## 06 Todo Fullstack
+## 06 Todo Fullstack (optional)

+**Important:** do not start with this task without the agreement of your frontend instructor!

+Either build every endpoint of your existing frontend project from previous learning blocks with the Express backend form Chapter 5 (implement in TypeScript).
+If the project does not admit the asked extension with Express for what ever reason, you can use the flowing task description as an alternative (talk to your frontend instructor):
 [📄 Task](06_Project/task.md)

-The goal of the project is to create a full stack JavaScript/Node application, where you can manage todo items.
+The goal of this alternative project would be to create a full stack JavaScript/Node application, where you can manage todo items.
 You will use existing scaffolding to create:

 - Express server as backend
 - Angular app as frontend